MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaRoleManagementEntitlementManagementRoleEligibilityScheduleAppScope.md

 ## SYNOPSIS
 Read-only property with details of the app-specific scope when the role eligibility or assignment is scoped to an app.
 Nullable.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgRoleManagementEntitlementManagementRoleEligibilityScheduleAppScope](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgRoleManagementEntitlementManagementRoleEligibilityScheduleAppScope?view=graph-powershell-1.0)

 ## SYNTAX